Nirvana (song): Music video

 An accompanying music video for "Nirvana" was uploaded onto Inna's official YouTube channel simultaneously with the single's release on 28 November, preceded by the premiere of two teasers on 24 November and 27 November 2017.
 Production team NGM Creative was hired for the shooting, of which Bogdan Păun was credited as the director and Alexandru Mureșan as the director of photography of the clip.
 RD Styling procured Inna's outfits from brands including Alexandru Simedru, Trashkin, Vetements, Off White and Balenciaga.
 Hair styling was done by Make-up and Beauty Studio, and Endorphin Lab.
 Direct Lyrics noted that the music video "doesn’t have much storyline-wise".

 The visual opens with Inna walking through a hallway full of background dancers, sporting an outfit similar to the one wore in her previous music video for "Ruleta", consisting of animal print-designed shorts and overcoat with black boots.
 She then reaches a room with multiple people, watching two women eating and drinking; product placement of Coca-Cola is also incorporated in the scene.
 Other scenes include Inna "lounging around dressed in a teal outfit" and her in a gold box accompanied by two women with their arms out.
 The clip continues in a similar way and ends with Inna staring at a camera in a blue dress.
 Nearly all scenes make use of neon lighting, with cut shots showing her dancers performing choreography, and the singer singing to the song against multiple backdrops.

 The visual was generally viewed positively by reviewers.
 Direct Lyrics's Apaza wrote: "The music video [...] [is] filled with light effects, dancing, and beauty shots from Inna, and all of this is exactly what a song like 'Nirvana' needed, and not anything else.
 Inna’s music is all about having a good time, and freeing your mind.
 So this music video is more than adequate."
 Son Güncelleme of Turkish newspaper Vatan found that the clip "stands out with its special costumes and make-up [...]", while Aficia's Malfroy compared it to Inna's visual for "In Your Eyes" (2013).

 Currinn from CelebMix labelled the clip as a mixture between Inna's own "Club Rocker" (2011) and G Girls' "Call the Police" (2016) videos, further saying: "The song has hidden depths which the music video relates to well."
 He also commented on the shot featuring a gold box: "It has an Egyptian-feel to [it], although we feel this distracts us from the main visuals."
 Watt of All-Noise found the clip enjoyable, although calling it imperfect, and noticing that "Inna didn't put a lot of heart or money in the music video.
 It's evident since the video is a simple low-budget MV."
-Watt also pointed out the singer's weight gain, stating: "Her body still looks great but it's nowhere close to what it used to be during 'Hot' and 'Cola Song' days."